exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

     of an ordinary consensus message workflow for nodes at the latest blockchain height.

-- Check the block message
+- Check the block message:

     - The key in the `to` field must match the key of the node.
-    - `propose.prev_hash` of the correspondent `propose` must match the hash of the latest committed block.
+    - `block.prev_hash` must match the hash of the latest committed block.

-- If the message structure is correct, proceed to check the block contents.

     - The block height must be equal to the current height of the node.
     - The number of `Precommit` messages from different validators must be sufficient to reach consensus.
     - All `Precommit` messages must be correct.

-- If the check is successful, then check all transactions in the block for correctness.
+- If the checks are successful, then check all transactions in the block for correctness.
   If some transactions are incorrect, stop working and signal about an unrecoverable error.
 - Execute all transactions.
 If the hash of the blockchain state after the execution